 5. A courtesy runner cannot replace a runner on base who has been a designated courtesy runner unless the original courtesy runner becomes injured.

-7b.
+6b.
 Any batter able to run to any base at his time at bat, will be required to stay on the bases and continue until he is out, or until he crosses home plate.
-No courtesy runners for a player once he is on base.
-A courtesy runner will be allowed (last healthy out) if a player is injured at any time during base running.
-This player will have to have a runner from the plate for the remainder of the game, or when determined, at the discretion of the coaches and umpires.
-(Added 2020)

 1. No metal cleats will be permitted.

-2. All bats must be have an ASA Certification mark and NOT listed on the non-approved bat list currently listed on the ASA web site.
+2. All bats must be have an ASA and/or USA Certification mark and NOT listed on the non-approved bat list currently listed on the ASA web site.
 (Change 2014)

-3. Members age 80 plus or who will be 80 in the current playing year may use Senior Bats, 1.21 BPF or below.
-(Added 2015)
+3. Members age 78 plus or who will be 78 in the current playing year may use Senior Bats, 1.21 BPF or below.
+(Changed 2021)